gray42/psr7-skeleton/docs/domain.md

 ## Domain

-The model layer.

-### Repositories

-A distinction is actually made between collection-oriented and persistence-oriented repositories.
-In this case, we are talking about **persistence-oriented repositories**, since these are better suited for processing large amounts of data.

-A repository is the source of all the data your application needs.
-It serves as an interface between the domain layer (Domain services) and the data access layer (DAO).
-According to Martin Fowler, "A repository is another layer above the data mapping layer.
-It mediates between domain and data mapping layers (data mappers)".
-A repository improves code maintainability, testing and readability by separating `business logic` from `data access logic` and provides centrally managed and consistent access rules for a data source.
-Each public repository method represents a query.
-The return values represent the result set of a query and can be primitive/object or list (array) of them.
-Database transactions must be handled on a higher level (domain service) and not within a repository.

-Quick summary:

-* Communication with the database.
-* Place for the data access logic (query logic).
-* This is no place for the business logic!
-Use [domain services](#domain-services) for the complex business and domain logic.

 ### Domain Services

 Here is the right place for complex business logic e.g. calulation, validation, file creation etc.